Homemade pickles, ready overnight!

 Once boiling, reduce heat to low and let the vinegar solution simmer for 2-3 minutes, or until the sugar is completely dissolved.
 Set the pickling brine to the side to cool for a few minutes.

-Place the garlic, peppercorns, red pepper flakes, and dill sprigs at the bottom of a 16-oz. mason jar.
-Set the cucumbers into the jar.
+Place the garlic, peppercorns, red pepper flakes, and dill sprigs at the bottom of a 16-oz. mason jar (these fit 4-inch spears perfectly!)
+Add the cucumbers to the jar.

 Pour the warm vinegar mixture over the cucumbers and spices.